Drug & Alcohol Rehab in West Sussex

-As a result of this, there are approximately 5,000 alcohol-related crimes and incidents of anti-social behaviour every year in West Sussex, resulting in 300 ambulance call-outs each month which costs a significant amount of tax users money.
+As a result of this, there are approximately 5,000 alcohol-related crimes and incidents of anti-social behaviour every year in West Sussex, resulting in 300 ambulance call-outs each month which costs a significant amount of taxpayer money.

 1,691 of these ambulance call-outs result in hospital admissions per 100,000 people across West Sussex.

-Recent studies looking into alcohol treatment statistics in West Sussex highlighted that there were approximately 5,500 – 9,500 people in West Sussex in the current need of alcohol addiction treatment.
+Recent studies looking into alcohol treatment statistics in West Sussex highlighted that there were approximately 5,500 – 9,500 people in West Sussex currently in need of alcohol addiction treatment.

 Unfortunately, the number of people who are successfully completing alcohol treatment plans in West Sussex is decreasing, having fallen from 70% in 2014 to 55% in 2019.

 This is due to high dropout rates, with many people leaving their treatment within the first few weeks.

 Whilst this is disappointing, it is unfortunately in line with the national average of dropout rates across the UK.

 Of those who did enter a drug and alcohol treatment programme in West Sussex, approximately 60% were deemed as having a mental health issue, with 32% of all men and 21% of all women have never received any help prior to this for their mental health issue.

 When it comes to alcohol use and family in West Sussex, there are approximately 2,700 children (aged 18 or under) who are living with an adult who is suffering from alcohol addiction, with only approximately 14% of these known to children’s care services.